ارزیابی تنوع بیوشیمیایی، محتوای روغن و SDS-PAGE در ارقام و اکوتیپهای مختلف کینوا (Chenopodium quinoa Willd.)

 • hosein mostafaei 3

-1 Department of Plant Production Engineering and Genetics, Campus of Agriculture and Natural Resources, Faculty of Agriculture, Razi University
+1 Department of Plant Production and Genetics, Campus of Agriculture and Natural Resources, Razi University, Kermanshah, Iran.

-3 PhD student of Ilam University, Ilam, Iran
+3 Department of Plant Production and Genetics, Ilam University, Ilam, Iran.

 چکیده [English]

-Introduction: Quinoa (Chenopodium quinoa Willd) is recognized as a rich and diverse source of human nutrition with high nutritional value.
-Given the importance of this plant, evaluating the phytochemical diversity and oil content in different cultivars and genotypes is essential for gaining a better understanding of the nutritional and health characteristics of this crop.
+Introduction: Quinoa (Chenopodium quinoa willd.) is widely recognized as a nutrient-rich crop with exceptional nutritional value.
+Given its importance, it is crucial to assess the phytochemical diversity and oil content among different cultivars and genotypes to enhance our understanding of its nutritional and health-related properties.

-Materials and Methods: To this end, an experiment was conducted in a completely randomized design on commercial cultivars (Atlas, Giza 1, Red Carina) and various quinoa ecotypes (Q4, Q29, Q2, Q12, Q3, Q1) with three replications at the Plant Physiology Laboratory of the Faculty of Agriculture, Campus of Agriculture and Natural Resources, Razi University, Kermanshah, during the years 1403-1404 (Islamic calendar).
-The traits evaluated included oil percentage, total soluble sugar content, total phenol content, total flavonoid content, and SDS-PAGE analysis.
+Materials and methods: A completely randomised design (CRD) experiment was conducted on commercial cultivars (Atlas, Giza1, Red Carina) and various quinoa ecotypes (Q4, Q29, Q2, Q12, Q3, Q1) with three replications at Razi University during the 2023-2024 growing season.
+The evaluated traits included oil percentage, total soluble sugar content, total phenol content, total flavonoid content, and SDS-PAGE analysis.

 کلیدواژهها [English]